dreamcatcher-tech/network/ideas/Interpulse/Mounts/Mount remote chains.md

 ### Speeding up write opening
 Time delays in opening a remote chain for writing can be mitigated by allowing remote chains to request write action directly and the engine doing a lookup to verify permissions or not.
 If permissions pass, then the interpulse is accepted by way of creating a recipient channel in pool.

+### Mounting a complete tree
+For the CRM app, each client needs to mount the complete app, and keep a local copy of all changes that occur in the [[App Complex]].
+To do this, we need to specify in config options that this chain will be kept up to date and its full children fetched to the local engine.

+Each time a new pulse is received, then we will look to the change tree, and walk it completely, fetching any new pulses.
+This diff seeking can begin right from the first pulse, as the initial depth first search can run in parallel to changes.

+Depending on the design, it may be that only the statetree is required to be synced fully.

+Some kind of batching will be required for HAMT structures, so as not to try fetch the whole thing at once.
+Any time a HAMT is encountered, it will need to be fulfilled depth first fully in segments, as it cannot be done breadth first due to memory constraints

 ## Cycles in the Mount tree
 If `A/chain1` mounts `B/chain2` such that the tree of A is `A/chain1/chain2` and then chain2 mounts chain1 such that the tree of B is `B/chain2/chain1` and auto updates are turned on, then a never ending cycle of updates may be triggered.